-9500 Accounts Payable (Current Liabilities).
+Code Definition 9500 Accounts Payable (Current Liabilities).
 Amounts due to private persons, firms, or corporations for services rendered and goods received on or before the close of the fiscal year.
 Do not include encumbrances represented by purchase orders or contracts, or portions thereof, for services or goods to be furnished after the close of the fiscal year.
 Include salaries earned but not paid until after June 30, amounts owed to other LEAs for tuition payments, that portion of construction contracts represented by work done by the close of the fiscal period, invoices for materials or equipment received prior to June 30, and so forth.
-Use Object 9620, Due to Student Groups/Other Agencies, for the liabilities of a trust or agency fund.

-Note: Range 9501-9589 is reserved for local use, such as for payroll tax accruals.

-- 9501-9589 Accounts Payable-Locally Defined.
+Use Object 9620, Due to Student Groups/Other Agencies, for the liabilities of a custodial fund.
+Note : Range 9501-9589 is reserved for local use, such as for payroll tax accruals.
+9501-9589 Accounts Payable-Locally Defined.
 These accounts are used at the option of LEAs to track current liabilities, such as payroll withholdings and deductions.
-When data are reported to CDE, these objects must be rolled up by the LEA to Object 9500. - 9590 Due to Grantor Governments.
+When data are reported to CDE, these objects must be rolled up by the LEA to Object 9500.
+9590 Due to Grantor Governments.
 This account is used to record amounts owed to state entities and federal agencies.
 The account represents cash received from state sources or under a federal financial assistance program that exceeds the amounts earned and which must be returned to the grantors.
-This account would also be used if the grantors are other governmental entities, including counties, cities, and other school districts. - 9610 Due to Other Funds.
-Amounts due to other funds within the LEA. - 9620 Due to Student Groups/Other Agencies.
-This account is used to record amounts owed to student groups or other agencies within agency funds.
-Amounts recorded as Due to Student Groups/Other Agencies equal the difference between amounts recorded as assets and any recorded liabilities of student groups/other agencies, such as accounts payable.
-The assets held should equal the net assets and liabilities of the agencies, and there is no ending fund balance.
-Do not use Object 9500, Accounts Payable, in a trust or agency fund.
+This account would also be used if the grantors are other governmental entities, including counties, cities, and other school districts.
+9610 Due to Other Funds.
+Amounts due to other funds within the LEA.
+9620 Due to Student Groups/Other Agencies.
+This account is used to record amounts owed to student groups or other agencies within custodial funds.
 Other general receivables from students in the general fund should be coded to Object 9200, Accounts Receivable.
+9640 Current Loans.
+Short-term obligations representing amounts borrowed for short periods of time and usually evidenced by notes payable.
+Such loans may be unsecured or secured by specific revenues to be collected, such as tax-anticipation notes.
+9650 Unearned Revenue.
+Resources received prior to revenue recognition.